 Introducing a new webinar series hosted by the Permaculture Association of the Northeast (PAN).
 We will host a series of webinars designed to answer the question from our members, “What can we do now that we’ve finished our Permaculture Design Certification (PDC) course?”
 We will examine a number of permaculture career pathways local to the Northeast and all across the world.
-Our first topic of discussion is highlighting permaculture-based disaster relief efforts by women working in Puerto Rico, Nepal and Austria.
+Our second topic of discussion highlights permaculture-based design-build firms as a path to a right livelihood.

 PAN Webinars are recorded and are free for PAN members.